clmarr/DiaSim/README.lexicon.md

 * '%' will be the flag for paradigmatic info within a line in the lexicon.
 Inclusion will be optional.
 The paradigmatic information will be placed between the diachronic phonology part of the line (i.e. input and then gold forms for stages and final output if applicable), and the comment clause flagged by '$'.
 Thus it will look as follows:

 ```
-d̪ ˈo r m i t̪ , d̪ ɔ ʁ %<DORMIRE> {CLASS=VERB | PERSON=3 | NUMBER=SG} $dort.
+d̪ ˈo r m i t̪ , d̪ ɔ ʁ %VERB<DORMIRE> {POS=VERB | PERSON=3 | NUMBER=SG} $dort.
-ˈo k u l u m , œ j %<OCULUM> {CLASS=NOUN | GENDER=MASC} $œil.
+ˈo k u l u m , œ j %NOUN<OCVLVM> {POS=NOUN | GENDER=MASC} $œil.
-ˈo k u l oː s , j ø %<OCULUM> {CLASS=NOUN | GENDER=MASC | NUMBER=PL} $yeux.
+ˈo k u l oː s , j ø %NOUN<OCVLVM> {GENDER=MASC | NUMBER=PL} $yeux.
+d̪ ˌo r m ˈiː r e , d̪ ɔ ʁ m i ʁ %VERB<DORMIRE> {POS=INF} $dort.
+s ˌɑ p i ˈɑː t i s , s a ʃ j e %VERB<SAPERE> {MOOD=SUBJ | PERSON=2 | NUMBER=PL} $sachiez
+s ˌɑ p ˈuː t ɑː s , s y %VERB<SAPERE> {POS=ADJ | GENDER=FEM | NUMBER=PL} $sues.
 ```

 In each line above, again, paradigmatic info is found after the paradigm flag '%' and before the comment flag '$'.
-The paradigmatic info here consists of two components, in the following order: (1) the *lemma ID*, placed between '<' and '>" and (2) the *morphosyntactic feature-value clause*.
+The paradigmatic info here consists of two components, in the following order: (1) the *lemma ID*, placed between '<' and '>' and flagged beforehand by the lemma's morpho-lexical category and (2) the *morphosyntactic feature-value clause*.

 ## LEMMA ID
 The *lemma ID*, found between '<' and '>', contains a string that is a unique lemma for all forms that are considered to belong to the same paradigm -- those that are to be considered forms of the "same word" by DiaSim.
+It is flagged beforehand by the lemma's morpho-lexical category, which is potentially distinct from its morpho-*syntactic* category (see below, in next section).
-Thus, as seen above, the second line (for *œil*) ad the third (*yeux*) share the same lemma ID, but this ID is not shared with the first line (*dort*), as that is not a form of the same word; instead the lemma ID of *dort* would probably be shared with lines for *dormir*, *dors*, et cetera.
+Thus, as seen above, the second line (for *œil*) ad the third (*yeux*) share the same lemma ID (NOUN<OCVLVM>), but this ID is not shared with the first line (*dort*), as that is not a form of the same word; instead the lemma ID of *dort* would probably be shared with lines for *dormir*, *dors*, et cetera.

-Note: it is advisable to avoid giving to give homophonous lemmata the same lemma ID -- for example, Latin liber "free" and liber "book" are best given different lemma IDs like "LIBER1" and "LIBER2" (for the same reason, Latin based lemma IDs are preferred for Romance CFRs, because sound change can  regularly create new homophony, but homophone splits do not regularly occur).
-This is important because otherwise it will lead to unintended side effects in how paradigmatic stats are calculated: the erroneously conflated paradigms with homophonous lemmata will be considered the same, so any items with the same morphosyntactic feature specifications will be treated as being in *overabundant* cells within the same paradigm (erroneously increasing cell-wise rates of overabundance) and the two paradigms together with all their cells) will only contribute with a weight of one paradigm to statistical calculations performed for automated analyses by DiaSim.
+Note: it is advisable to avoid giving to give homophonous lemmata with the same morpholexical category the same lemma ID -- for example, Latin liber "free" and liber "book" are best given different lemma IDs like "LIBER1" and "LIBER2" (for the same reason, Latin based lemma IDs are preferred for Romance CFRs, because sound change can regularly create new homophony, but homophone splits do not regularly occur).
+This important because otherwise it will lead to unintended side effects in how paradigmatic stats are calculated: the erroneously conflated paradigms with homophonous lemmata will be considered the same, so any items with the same morphosyntactic feature specifications will be treated as being in *overabundant* cells within the same paradigm (erroneously increasing cell-wise rates of overabundance) and the two paradigms together with all their cells) will only contribute with a weight of one paradigm to statistical calculations performed for automated analyses by DiaSim.
+It is preferable to avoid giving the same lemma ID to distinct lemmata with different morpholexical categories but homophonous citation forms, but DiaSim will still handle it differently since it internally appends each lemma ID with its morpholexical category.

+A lemma's morpholexical category describes the lexical category of its root, and thus the shape of its paradigm.
+This is usually equivalent to its morphosyntactic category, which governs the word's syntactic distribution and agreement behavior, but there are cases where the two are not equivalent.
+For example, the French (morpholexical) verb paradigm is generally considered to include past participles and infinitives, but past participles are morphosyntactically most like adjectives (inflecting as such as well), while the morphosyntactic behavior of infinitives is rather distinct.
+In terms of how DiaSim treats this distinction, a form having a different morphosyntactic behavior from its morpholexical class is considered *marked*-- it must be specified as the value for the feature "POS" (*part of speech*) in the morphosyntactic feature-value clause (see below).
+Meanwhile, having behavior falling within that which is typical of the lemma's morpholexical class is treated as having the same morphosyntactic and morpholexical classes, and is essentially *unmarked* -- it *can* be specified if desirable for notational reasons (as in the first and second lines of the example), but it can also be omitted (as i nthe third and fifth).

 ## MORPHOSYNTACTIC FEATURE-VALUE CLAUSE
+TODO -- handle lemma lexical class versus morphosyntactic class TODO -- features defined wrt morphosyntactic classes?

+The *morphosyntactic feature-value clause* is placed between the lemma ID and the comment clause (if present, otherwise the end of the line).
+It consists of two parts: first

-The *morphosyntactic feature-value clause* is found between '{' and '}', and placed between the lemma ID and the comment clause (if present, otherwise the end of the line).
-Each morphosyntactic feature is delimited from its value by '='; different feature-value assignments are delimited by '|'.
+found between '{' and '}', and  Each morphosyntactic feature is delimited from its value by '='; different feature-value assignments are delimited by '|'.
 The features here are morphosyntactic features, not semantic ones (i.e. a grammatically singular collecctive noun is thus singular, not plural; German *mädchen" is neuter, not feminine).

 As can be seen for the first line of the example above, *dort* is marked as having the value "VERB" for the feature "CLASS", "3" for "PERSON", and "SG" for "NUMBER".
 There is no marking for the fact that it is also present tense, and indicative mood: these are unnecessary as they are the default values for the features 'TENSE' and 'MOOD', which are assigned by default if they are not marked within the line of the lexicon file.
 Furthermore, note that in the second line of the example given at the top of this section, notice that *œil* is not marked as SG -- SG is actually the default for NUMBER, and doesn't need to be marked, though it *can* be if seen as desirable, as it is above for *dort*.
 However, the PL value for NUMBER must always be marked for this is a marked (non-default) value for the feature NUMBER.
 The usage of marked and unmarked here does not reflect a theoretical position, but rather a computational description of the behavior of DiaSim, not the behavior of language:  features that are computationally treated as default are thus functionally treated as *unmarked* by DiaSim not needing to be *marked*, and the rest thus need to be "*marked*" in the lexicon.

 TODO define input file and discuss
+TODO language specific-ness...

 # CONTACT FOR ANY QUESTIONS